-A FOSSIL AMMONITE of 150,000,000 years ago, related to the ancestors of the common nautilus

-(Index Plan, p.
-19, Floor IV, Hall 1)

-Closely connected with geology, and indeed almost inseparable from it, is paleontology, or the study of ancient forms of life.
+A FOSSIL AMMONITE of 150,000,000 years ago, related to the ancestors of the common nautilus Paleontology (Index Plan, p.
+19, Fourth Floor, Hall 1) CLOSELY connected with geology, and indeed almost inseparable from it, is paleontology, or the study of ancient forms of life.
 The sedimentary rocks have been found, on examination, to contain in many places remains of plants or animals, which may closely resemble, but more often appear very different from, those now living on the earth.
 The order of deposition of the beds, with the oldest at the bottom and the youngest at the top, and the imbedded fossil forms of life, give the geologist the means of constructing a chronological chart, or time scale, depicting the eras, periods, epochs and formations of geologic time.
 There are five eras: Archaeozoic (Primal life), Proterozoic (Primitive life), Palaeozoic (Ancient life), Mesozoic (Medieval life), and Cenozoic (Modern life).
-The rocks of the Archaeozoic era have not afforded recognizable fossils, although the indirect evidence is sufficient to assume that life existed at that time.
-In a few localities (as in Montana and southern Australia), fossils have been obtained from the rocks of late Proterozoic age.
-Beginning with the basal period of the Palaeozoic era, the Cambrian, well-preserved fossils indicate that most of the various classes of invertebrate life were in existence, though represented by primitive forms.
-The earliest known records of invertebrate life are fossil fish scales from the upper Ordovician rocks of Colorado.
+The rocks of the Archaeozoic era have not afforded recognizable fossils, (Right) FOSSIL SEA SCORPION: a eurypterid (Eusarcus scorpionis), probably ancestral to the scorpion

+FOSSIL BRACHIOPODS OF THE SILURIAN AGE.
+Primitive shelled creatures somewhat resembling clams externally but not related to them although the indirect evidence is sufficient to assume that life existed at that time.
+In a few localities (as in Montana and Southern Australia), fossils have been obtained from the rocks of late Proterozoic age.
+Beginning